 - Turn them over and cook for 20 minutes more.

 - Heat the oil in a big pan and cook the ginger and garlic on a low heat.

 - Cut the bok choi in half down its length and add to the ginger and garlic.

 - Add the spring onions, drained noodles and lime juice.

 - Toss well, cooking for another 5 minutes.

-Enjoy these sweet and sticky ribs.
+Enjoy these sweet and sticky spare ribs with Chinese leaves and noodles.
 Meaty starters do not get much meatier than this, and anyone who enjoys ribs will love the Asian appeal in this dish.
 Marinating them is very important because during the marinating time the flavour will really soak into the meat and the finished dish will be better if you have allowed the ribs to soak in the hoisin sauce before cooking them.
 This is quite a filling recipe so if you prefer you can serve 8 people with it rather than 4 (at least if you are serving another course afterwards) or else forget the noodles and just serve the ribs with your choice of garnish.